Lupus: Symptoms, Causes, Types & Treatments

 Lupus causes include genetics, environment, and hormones.
 Lupus can also be triggered by infections or certain medications.

-You have a lot of options for treating lupus, it may be possible to treat lupus without medications at all!
+You have a lot of options for lupus treatment, it may be possible to treat lupus without medications at all!
 Here are some of the most popular treatments:

 Systemic lupus erythematosus (SLE) is a type of lupus that affects many parts of the body.
 It can lead to inflammation and damage to different organs.
 In general, SLE is treated with corticosteroids and immunosuppressants.
 That means medications that reduce inflammation and slow down the immune system so it doesn’t attack itself as aggressively anymore.

-To get the best advice and treatment for Lupus, visit Regency Health.
+To get the best advice and lupus treatment, visit Regency Health.
 Doctors at Regency Health have years of experience and fully trained supporting staff to ensure you have the utmost care.